 4. Live bank feeds

-Numerous cloud-based accounting platforms offer live feeds to your bank accounts, enabling you to directly link your banking to accounting.
+Numerous accounting software on cloud offers live feeds to your bank accounts, enabling you to directly link your banking to accounting.
 Instead of manually entering each line from your bank statement or uploading the file from your online banking interface, a live feed brings your bank data immediately into your accounts.
 This expedites bank reconciliation and provides a more precise picture of your bank balance.

 5. Always working with the latest software version

-When logging in to your accounting platform in the cloud, you’re always using the newest version of the software as the provider will constantly keep it up to date.
+When logging in to your accounting software on cloud, you’re always using the newest version of the software as the provider will constantly keep it up to date.
 Therefore, you don’t need to do time-consuming and costly updates.
 You just sign in and start working.
 In addition, you’re not responsible for applying security fixes as your software provider will handle that automatically.